September 9, 2020

 Finally, capital assets such as land or machinery could be sold and the proceeds used to improve the farm’s working capital position.
 This strategy is often not the first strategy pursued, but it situations in which cash is relatively short it cannot be excluded from the tool box.
 When selling capital assets, it is important to consider capital gains and losses, and depreciation recapture, which may trigger a tax obligation resulting from the sale of assets.

 Working Capital Illustration

 Even after the adjustments to working capital related to prepaid expenses and deferred tax liabilities, the case farm has a relatively strong working capital position.
 Is this position strong enough to weather two or three more years of very low margins?
 As with most things dealing with economics, the answer depends.
 Specifically, the answer to this question depends on how low the margins will be and how many years in a row of low margins are anticipated.
 Let’s examine one scenario.
-If crop net losses for 2015 and 2016 were $100 per acre, what would the firm’s working capital position look like?
-Under this scenario, the working capital to total expense ratio would drop to 38 percent and working capital per acre to $237.
-An additional year of low margins (i.e., 2017) would put the firm in a precarious situation.
+If crop net losses for 2020, 2021, and 2022 were $100 per acre, what would the firm’s working capital position look like?
+Under this scenario, working capital to gross revenue and working capital per acre would still be relatively strong.